odoo/odoo/doc/setup/install.rst

 Where ``odoo``, ``odoo`` are the postgresql login and password and ``mydb`` the default db to serve on localhost:8069.
-You can add other directory paths separated by a comma to ``addons`` at the end of addons-path option.
+You can add other directory paths separated by a comma to ``addons`` at the end of the addons-path option.

 Under Unix a typical way to execute odoo would be: